This book is not that serious

 I bring my intercultural background to my career, dedicated to solving what I believe to be humanity’s biggest challenge: climate breakdown.

-I’ve navigated a professional journey that began in corporate sustainability (aka ESG in some hoods!), moved to youth leadership for climate and biodiversity at Youth4Nature, and now I've landed at Impatience Earth, to channel funding, aka monies, toward climate-just solutions.
+I’ve navigated a professional journey that began in corporate sustainability (aka ESG in some hoods!), moved to empowering and enabling youth leadership for climate and biodiversity solutions at Youth4Nature, and now I've landed at Impatience Earth, to channel funding, aka monies, toward climate-just solutions.

 My aim is to ensure that everyone who wants to contribute to sustainability transitions has the space and resources to do so.
 Outside of work, you will find me dancing, cooking yummy plant-based food, and rewatching TV shows I've already watched ten times.